AlcoholRehabHelp Logo

 If you, a loved one, or someone you know is suffering from AUD or substance use, help is available:

-• An inpatient treatment facility can take you or them in, where you or they will live for a period of time, surrounded by medical support.
+• Inpatient treatment: Inpatient facilities can take you in, and you’ll live there for a period of time, surrounded by medical support.
 Mental health professionals and medical doctors work together to help along the road to recovery.

-• An outpatient healthcare facility is another option.
-Instead of living in the facility, you or the person in need can visit for regular checkups.
+• Outpatient healthcare: Instead of living in the facility, you or the person in need can visit for regular checkups.
 This is ideal for developing alcoholics who don’t necessarily need 24/7 surveillance.
-It’s also ideal for recovered alcoholics who want to check in to keep up with their sobriety.
+It’s also ideal for recovered alcoholics who want to check in to maintain sobriety.

-• Cognitive-behavioral therapy can help you or the person in need unpack their triggers for drinking.
+• Cognitive-behavioral therapy (CBT): CBT can help you or the person in need unpack their triggers for drinking.
 This can aid the recovery process.

 All Alcoholrehabhelp content is medically reviewed or fact checked to ensure as much factual accuracy as possible.